What is a giclee?

 What should I consider in terms of artwork dimensions?

 All dimensions provided on the site are approximate for the unframed image.
 Don’t forget to take into consideration the increase in dimensions that will occur when artwork is framed.
-The larger the artwork, the larger allowance you should make for framing.
+The larger the artwork, the larger allowance you should make for framed.
 For instance, if an image is 5” X 5” unframed, it may be 8” X 8” framed; an unframed image of 48” X 60” may increase to 60” X 72” framed.

 How long will it take for my limited edition order to ship?